christopher-mccormick/palindrome-finder/README.md

 ## End Points
 Once you have the application running using any of the mode there are a nuber of endpoints exposed.

-Using a REST Client the application will return palindrome information directly from the following API call:
+Using a REST Client your browser the application will return palindrome information in JSON directly from the following API call:

 ##### GET /reporter?input=xxx
 Get a JSON packet with the longest 3 unique palindromes found the input query string provided.

 Alternatively a basic UI has been created to allow palindrome queries to be submitted.
-This can be access in your browser by navigating to `/search`.
+This can be accessed in your browser by navigating to `/search`.
 If running on the default port this will result in a URL of http://localhost:3010/search

 ### Run the Tests ###
 A test suite has been set up for the application using the test framework JEST.
-These test can be run from the root of the project using:
+These tests can be run from the root of the project using:

       npm run test